SpeciesFileGroup/install_taxonworks/production/README.md

 Instructions are provided per strategy.
-We are currently using capistrano, but are nearly migrated to using Kubernetes.
+We are currently using [Capistrano](capistrano/README.md), but are nearly migrated to using [Kubernetes](kubernetes/README.md)/Docker.